 The Furlex system also includes a foil pack with luff extrusions, distance tubes and connectors.
-A complete forestay is also supplied with every Furlex, including a swaged stud/eye solution (no adjuster) or a Sta-Lok eye terminal fitting with or without rigging screw.
+A complete forestay is also supplied with every Furlex, including a swaged stud/eye solution (no adjuster) or a Sta-Lok eye terminal fitting which may come with or without rigging screw.
 On new boats delivered with a complete new Seldén rig, the forestay is usually included in the standing rigging and does not come as a separate wire pack.
-Rod stays are supplied seperately by the rod manufacturer.

-Basic pack c / Extended pack Foil pack Wire pack / Eye pack Drum unit Halyard swivel Furling rope Bearing halves Top guard Sail feeder Manual Extended pack also includes: Halyard leads Stanchion blocks Pre-feeder pack Torx bit set Luff extrusionsDistance tubesJoining sleevesConnecting plates Wire with swaged eye Eye terminal (with or without rigging screw)
+Basic pacl k / Extended pack Foil pack Wire pack / Eye pack Drum unit Halyard swivel Furling rope Bearing halves Top guard Sail feeder Manual Extended pack also includes: Luff extrusionsDistance tubesJoining sleevesConnecting plates Wire with swaged eye Eye terminal (with or without rigging screw)